Hare: Taming

-Folklore and mythology
+In mythology and folklore

-The hare in African folk tales is a trickster; some of the stories about the hare were retold among enslaved Africans in America, and are the basis of the Br'er Rabbit stories.
+The hare in African folk tales is a trickster; some of the stories about the hare were retold among enslaved Africans in America and are the basis of the Br'er Rabbit stories.
 The hare appears in English folklore in the saying "as mad as a March hare" and in the legend of the White Hare that alternatively tells of a witch who takes the form of a white hare and goes out looking for prey at night or of the spirit of a broken-hearted maiden who cannot rest and who haunts her unfaithful lover.

-Many cultures, including the Chinese, Japanese, and Mexican, see a hare in the pattern of dark patches in the moon (see Moon rabbit).
-The constellation Lepus is also taken to represent a hare.
+The constellation Lepus is taken to represent a hare.

 The hare was once regarded as an animal sacred to Aphrodite and Eros because of its high libido.
 Live hares were often presented as a gift of love.
-Now, the hare is commonly associated with the Anglo-Saxon goddess Ēostre, and therefore pagan symbols like the Easter Bunny have been appropriated into the Christian tradition.
-However, no primary sources support this belief, which seems to be a modern invention.
+In European witchcraft, hares were either witches' familiars or a witch who had transformed themself into a hare.
+Pop mythology associates the hare with the Anglo-Saxon goddess Ēostre as an explanation for the Easter Bunny.
+However, this belief is modern in origin.

 In European tradition, the hare symbolises the two qualities of swiftness and timidity.
-The latter once gave the European hare the Linnaean name Lepus timidus that is now limited to the mountain hare.
-Several ancient fables depict the Hare in flight; in one concerning The Hares and the Frogs they even decide to commit mass suicide until they come across a creature so timid that it is even frightened of them.
+The latter once gave the European hare the Linnaean name Lepus timidus that is limited to the mountain hare.
+Several ancient fables depict the Hare in flight: In one, The Hares and the Frogs, they decide to commit mass suicide to relieve the angst of constantly fleeing threats, but reconsider when they startle frogs on the way to throwing themselves into the river.
 Conversely, in The Tortoise and the Hare, perhaps the best-known among Aesop's Fables, the hare loses a race through being too confident in its swiftness.
-In Irish folklore, the hare is often associated with Sidh (Fairy) or other pagan elements.
+In Irish folklore, the hare is often associated with the Aos sí or other pagan elements.
 In these stories, characters who harm hares often suffer dreadful consequences.